SkyTemple/c-of-time/README.md

 }
 ```

-Generally, custom script menus are more complex to create than special processes or instructions.
+Generally, custom script menus are more complicated to create than special processes or instructions.
 Instead of a single handler being defined for each menu, each menu has three functions to handle its creation, maintenance, and destruction.
 See `include/cot/menus.h` and `src/menus.c` for information regarding these functions, as well as the definition of a global menu information structure.

 Despite the name, a custom script "menu" could technically be used for anything that needs to follow this general outline:
 1. An initial phase that calls a function once, meant to allocate or create certain structures
 2. An update phase that calls a function every frame until it finally returns `true`, meant to continuously check the status of anything created in the initial phase
 3. A final phase that calls a function once (only run after the update phase is complete), meant to deallocate any structures that were created in the initial phase

+Additionally, keep in mind that when a script calls `message_Menu`, the current routine will hang, waiting for the menu to complete the three aforementioned phases in order.

 Custom script menus are disabled by default.
 Follow these steps to enable support for custom menus in c-of-time:
-1. Open the file `include/cot/menus.h` and change the line `#define CUSTOM_SCRIPT_MENUS 0` to `#define CUSTOM_SCRIPT_MENUS 1`.
+1. Open the file `include/cot/menus.h` and change the line `#define CUSTOM_SCRIPT_MENUS 0` to `#define CUSTOM_SCRIPT_MENUS 1`
 2. Restore the commented-out code in `patches/internal.asm`

 You can now add your own menus to the `CUSTOM_SCRIPT_MENUS` array in `menus.c`.